vektorious/cm-curriculum/_articles/OHM-outro/self-assessment.md

 ### Content

-- The importance of self assessment, so examples of things to look at, “indicators” to monitor: what is a good indicator?
+- The importance of periodic self assessment
+- Assessing your project progress/assessing your own growth and needs
+- How to work with asseessment in teams
+- Giving useful feedback
+- Working on received feedback

-### {{ site.assignment }} Do something!
+### {{ site.assignment }} Complete the self-assessment exercise

 ### Resources